Skip to content

 • --no-auto-cleanup: Do not clean up build directories automatically after a build.

-Using precompiled packages
+Using precompiled packages#

-By running aliBuild with no special option on CentOS/Alma 7, 8 or 9, or on Ubuntu 20.04 or 22.04, it will automatically try to use as many precompiled packages as possible by downloading them from a default central server.
+By running aliBuild with no special option on CentOS/Alma 7, 8 or 9, or on Ubuntu 20.04, 22.04 or 24.04, it will automatically try to use as many precompiled packages as possible by downloading them from a default central server.
 By using precompiled packages you lose the ability to pick some of them from your system.
 If you do not want to use precompiled packages and you want to pick as many packages as possible from your system, you should manually specify the --always-prefer-system option.

 It is possible to benefit from precompiled builds on every platform, provided that the server caching the builds is maintained by yourself.
 Since every build is stored as a tarball with a unique hash, it is sufficient to provide for a server or shared space where cached builds will be stored and made available to others.